CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Experiments

 \subsubsection{Datasets}

-Seven datasets are used in our experiments.
-All datasets do not contain duplicate values and are stored as key-value pairs of <$double, double$>.
-Their details are listed as follows: \begin{itemize} \item \textbf{longitude dataset:} This dataset is generated from a public dataset of Open Street Maps~\cite{OpenStreetMap}, which includes the latitude and longitude of points around the world.
-This dataset uses the longitude of points as key, and the number of data points in this dataset is 67,108,864. \item \textbf{longlat dataset:} This dataset is mostly the same as the longitude dataset, except that the key value is computed using both longitude and latitude: $key = longitude * 180 + longlat$ as in~\cite{ding2019alex}. \item \textbf{synthetic dataset:} $4$ synthetic datasets are generated from $4$ different distributions: (a) \textbf{lognormal}: $log(key) \sim \mathcal{N}(0, 1)$; (b) \textbf{uniform}: $key \sim \mathcal{U}(0, 1)$; (c) \textbf{normal}: $key \sim \mathcal{N}(0, 1)$; (d) \textbf{exponential}: $key \sim \text{Exp}(0.25)$.
-Each dataset contains 67,108,864 data points (the size of each dataset is 1GB), and the key values of data points are rescaled into the range of $[0, 10^8]$. \item \textbf{YCSB dataset}: This dataset consists of 67,108,864 data records generated by YCSB benchmark~\cite{cooper2010benchmarking} (the size of the dataset is 1GB).
-We build an index on the $YCSB\_KEY$ attribute, which obeys a uniform distribution. \end{itemize}
+Seven datasets are used in our main experiments.
+Their details are listed as follows: \begin{itemize}[leftmargin=5mm] \item \textbf{synthetic dataset:} $4$ synthetic datasets are generated from $4$ different distributions: (a) \textbf{lognormal}: $log(key) \sim \mathcal{N}(0, 1)$; (b) \textbf{uniform}: $key \sim \mathcal{U}(0, 1)$; (c) \textbf{normal}: $key \sim \mathcal{N}(0, 1)$; (d) \textbf{exponential}: $key \sim \text{Exp}(0.25)$.
+All these datasets are stored as key-value pairs of <$double, double$>.
+The size of each dataset is 1GB, and the key values of data points are multipled by $10^8$. \item \textbf{YCSB dataset}: This dataset consists of 67,108,864 data records generated by YCSB benchmark~\cite{cooper2010benchmarking}.
+We build an index on the $YCSB\_KEY$ attribute, which obeys a uniform distribution. \item \textbf{OSMC dataset:} This dataset is generated from a public dataset of Open Street Maps~\cite{OpenStreetMap}, which includes the latitude and longitude of points around the world.
+The number of data points in this dataset is 67,108,864 (the size of each dataset is 1GB).
+This dataset is stored as key-value pairs of <$uint64, uint64$>. \item \textbf{Facebook dataset:} This dataset is generated from the IDs of Facebook users~\cite{van2019efficiently, marcus2020benchmarking}, consisting of 67,108,864 data points.
+This dataset is stored as key-value pairs of <$uint64, uint64$>. \end{itemize}